-For the coming year, managers need to continue to focus on driver behavior in addition to preparing for new industry changes that could impact how their fleets perform.
+Managers always need to focus on driver behavior in addition to preparing for new industry changes that could impact how their fleets perform.
 New technology and regulations are making telematics solutions mandatory to create efficiencies and reduce fleet spend.
 Here are 4 issues to consider as we head into the new year:

 - Self-Driving Cars: Although still in their infancy, removing the driver from the fleet equation does not reduce the driver safety issue.
 In fact, a study of 8 autonomous car companies shows that when these vehicles were involved in an incident, 57 percent of them were rear-ended by other people.
 Telematics will take on even more importance, in terms of vehicle tracking, maintenance, and accidents.
-Data points you can track if you’re considering an autonomous fleet include:
+Data points are important to track if you’re considering an autonomous fleet.

 - “Side Hustle”: When it comes to fleets with cars, SUVs, and vans, drivers could be tempted to take on a side hustle like Uber or Lyft.
 Problems arise as there is more wear and tear on the vehicle, increased fuel use, and putting the company at risk if there is an accident.
 While the appropriate use of company vehicles should be addressed in your fleet safety policy, a GPS tracking device can tell you where your vehicles and assets are in real time while tracking the mileage for each vehicle.
 You can also identify the start and stop times of each driver’s day, thereby maintaining oversight on where and how your cars are being used.